 pile of clothes

-You can read articles all over the web about packing light.
+Packing light for nomad life makes traveling easier, cheaper, and more comfortable.
+Deciding what to put in your carry-on bag can be a challenge when you start, but once you get the hang of it, you’ll wonder why you ever had more than just a few outfits.
 Packing light is a life-long challenge which starts young and improves with age.
-It also includes washing clothes in the sink, adapting your itinerary to your clothing, and creating outfits out of yoga pants.
-Here are my three tips for packing light, starting with the actual bag.
+It also includes washing clothes in the sink, adapting your itinerary to your clothing, and creating outfits out of the same one or two colors.
+Here are my four tips for packing light, starting with the actual bag.

 My first carry on was an Eagle Creek